• Skip to primary navigation

 Dax Shepard is an American actor turned podcast host.
 Born in January 1975 near Detroit, Michigan, Dax shot to stardom with films like Let’s Go To Prison (2006), Hit and Run (2012), This Is Where I Leave You (2014) and The Judge (2014), among others.

 In 2018, he launched his successful podcast, Armchair Expert, with cohost Monica Padman.
-The duo have interviewed countless household names, and Shepard has also opened up about his own experiences with counseling and being sexually abused.
+The duo has interviewed countless household names, and Shepard has also opened up about his own experiences with counseling and sexual abuse.

-Shepard has been especially candid about his struggles with addiction, substance abuse, sobriety and, more recently, his relapse.
-He isn’t alone in this experience, with research from the National Institute on Drug Abuse suggesting 40-60% of recovering drug addicts will relapse.
+Shepard has been especially candid about his struggles with addiction and substance abuse dating back to his early teens.
+He’s also opened up about his sobriety, and more recently, his relapse.
+He isn’t alone in this experience, as research suggests 40%-60% of recovering drug addicts will relapse, even after a long period of abstinence.

 Dax Shepard’s History of Substance Abuse

-In a 2012 interview with Playboy, Dax divulged that he had used and abused many substances prior to his years of sobriety.
-He cited marijuana, cocaine, Jack Daniels, diet pills and pain medication as just a few of his vices.
-Of nights when he would indulge in these substances, Shepard said, “I lived for going down the rabbit hole of meeting weird people … .”
+In a 2012 interview with Playboy, Dax divulged how he had used and abused many substances prior to his years of sobriety.
+He cited marijuana, cocaine, Jack Daniel’s, diet pills and pain medication as just a few of his vices.
+About the nights he indulged in these substances, Shepard said, “I lived for going down the rabbit hole of meeting weird people.”

-He also notes his past behavior affected his relationship with his current wife, Kristen Bell, creating trust issues in their marriage.
-Dax has said, “All the things I’d done were terrifying to her, and she had a hard time believing I would ever be able to stay married.”
+He also noted his past behavior affected his relationship with his current wife, Kristen Bell, creating trust issues in their marriage.
+Dax said, “All the things I’d done were terrifying to her, and she had a hard time believing I would ever be able to stay married.”

 When Dax courageously went public with news of his relapse, he openly admitted to being uncomfortable sharing this information initially, fearing reactions from the public.
-In a January 2021 interview with Ellen DeGeneres, Shepard shared that he had concerns about speaking out about his relapse.
+In a January 2021 interview with Ellen DeGeneres, Shepard shared his concerns about speaking out about his relapse.
 He worried it might affect sponsorships on his podcast and other aspects of his professional life.

-In the interview, Dax also admitted that one of his favorite things about being in the public eye is the esteem boost he gets from vocally sharing his sobriety story and podcast listeners confiding in him about their own struggles.
-Shepard told Ellen he was afraid going public might result in him losing that valued confidence from his listeners.
+In the interview, Dax also admitted one of his favorite things about being in the public eye is the esteem boost he gets from vocally sharing the Dax Shepard sobriety story and having podcast listeners confide in him about their own struggles.
+Shepard told Ellen he was afraid going public might result in losing valued confidence from his listeners.

-Dax noted that what changed his mind about sharing news of his relapse was a friend framing the situation to him differently.
-Dax realized that sharing his experience could help him connect with even more people.
+What changed his mind about sharing news of his relapse was a friend framing the situation to him differently, which made Shepard realize sharing his experience could help him connect with even more people.
 He could show them that even if you fall off the wagon, it’s possible to get back on and keep going.

 In an important message to anyone struggling with addiction or relapses, Ellen commended Shepard on his honesty.
-She stated that nobody’s perfect and everyone makes mistakes or deals with personal demons.
-Understanding that it’s brave to admit you’re struggling is critical to changing the conversation and eliminating the stigma surrounding mental health and substance abuse.
+She stated that no one is perfect and everyone makes mistakes or deals with personal demons.
+Understanding it’s brave to admit you’re struggling is critical to changing the conversation and eliminating the stigma surrounding substance abuse and mental health issues.

 It’s okay to be honest about what you’re going through, seek support from those in your life and ask for help.
 Treatment centers like FHE Health can also offer advice and assistance for addiction recovery.

-Dax’s wife since 2013, Kristen Bell, also spoke to DeGeneres in October 2020 about her husband’s relapse, praising his response and desire for personal growth.
-Bell shared that Dax was forthcoming with her about falling back into the desire to use and communicated that he wanted her help coming up with a new plan for how to keep him sober.
+In October 2020, Shepard’s wife, Kristen Bell, spoke to DeGeneres about her husband’s relapse, praising his response and desire for personal growth.
+Bell shared how Dax was forthcoming with her about falling back into the desire to use and wanted her help coming up with a new plan to keep him sober.
+Bell, who’s also grappled with depression and anxiety, emphasized the importance of honesty and transparency with her own and her husband’s mental health and substance abuse struggles.

 “There’s a couple of common fallacies about sobriety.
 One being that people hit a bottom and then that’s that.
-Most addicts have many bottoms,” said Shepard in 2019.
+Most addicts have many bottoms,” said Shepard in a 2019 appearance on Off Camera with Sam Jones.
 This speaks to the importance of the ongoing process of caring for your mental health and sticking to a treatment plan.

 How Celebrities Inspire Change